iwr-wasteless/iwr/README.md

 and the app scalable and decentralised.

-If there are dedicated bins for recycling (even for particular recyclable materials like bins for glass, paper and gardboard, metals, soft plastics and hard plastics), garden waste, and food waste (which there should be, and this program should ideally only be implemented with these), then there is no charge for using these.
+If there are dedicated bins for recycling (even for particular recyclable materials like bins for glass, paper and cardboard, metals, soft plastics and hard plastics), garden waste, and food waste (which there should be, and this program should ideally only be implemented with these), then there is no charge for using these.
 That way, people are